 The line-up poised to make musical history were Maurice, his brother Verdine White (bass), Ralph Johnson (drums), Philip Bailey (vocals), Andrew Woolfolk (Reeds), Al McKay (rhythm guitar) Larry Dunn (keyboards) and Johnny Graham (Lead Guitar).
 1973’s Head to the Sky was their debut effort on the new label.
 It went Platinum.

 In 1978 they got stuck in the soundtrack of another bad movie, Sgt.
-Pepper’s Lonely Hearts Club Band, but their song, “Got to Get You into My Life” went to #1.
-This was followed by the Double Platinum, I Am in ’79 and the certified Gold, Faces.
+Pepper’s Lonely Hearts Club Band, but their song, “Got to Get You into My Life,” went to #1.
+The Double Platinum followed this, I Am in ’79, and the certified Gold, Faces.
 More hit albums and international honors and awards continued throughout for the next several decades.
 On February 4, 2016, founder Maurice White passed away after battling Parkinson Disease, but EWF continues touring to this day.